sollymolly/sollymolly.github.io/_posts/2019-3-10-web-site-create.md

 title: Hello from 03/03/2019
 ---

-### How to create a web site in Github
+How to create a web site in Github:

-1. the fastest way is to fork from jekyll-now.
+1. The fastest way is to fork from jekyll-now.
 2. Make sure to rename the forked repo to <youraccount>.github.io.

+(P.S.
+This is my first time making a website!!!)